Tanya Lynn’s story, Founder of Sistership Circle

 I developed circle curriculums, launch event formats, enrollment processes and retreat rituals.
 I formulated a business model based on running circles, retreats and events.

 Most importantly, I found myself through the process.
 It has not been an easy journey.
 The more I immersed myself in circle, the more I had to face myself.
-Circle was a big mirror for me to see my shadow.
-The unhealed sisterhood wound.
-My disconnection with the feminine.
-My hard exterior wall protecting me from getting hurt.
+Circle was a big mirror for me to see my shadow: my unhealed sisterhood wound, disconnection with the feminine, and putting up a hard exterior wall to protect myself from getting hurt.